microsoft/FluidFramework/docs/content/start/property-dds/property-primitive.md

 **Enum Properties**
   An enum is restricted to a set of predefined named values, which are defined in schema that describes the enum.
-  For more details please see the [Enum Properties]({{< ref "property-enums.md" >}}) section which describes both the Schema format and how to create Enum Properties and how to assign values.

 **String Properties**
   String properties support OT.
 TBD